casper-network/docs-archive/dapp-dev-guide/workflow/delegate.rst

 4. The public key of a validator on the same network
 5. The delegation contract to execute on the network

-The first three requirements are covered in the `Direct Native Token Transfer section <https://docs.casperlabs.io/en/latest/dapp-dev-guide/workflow/transfer-workflow.html#requirements>`_.
+Visit the `Pre-requisites <setup.html>`_ section to complete the first three requirements.

 In live networks such as Mainnet, a pre-existing account will have to transfer CSPR tokens to finalize the process of setting up an account.